LJ-Luka/Data_Professional_Analysis/Data_Professionals_Survey_Analysis.md

 ---

-### 7. 29.9 Is the Average Age—Data Is a Young Person's Game
+### 7. With the average age being 29.9, data is a young person's game.

 The average respondent is under 30, suggesting:
-- Low barriers to early-career entry
+- Low barriers to early career entry
 - Mid-career pivots are happening
 - The field is still maturing